 Have you looked directly into someone’s eyes today when you spoke with them?
 Did it help you understand them?
 Or connect with them?
 Or did it make you feel uncomfortable?
-And (perhaps more interestingly) did this eye contact or lack of something you thought about or did you do it all automatically?
+And (perhaps more interestingly) was this eye contact something you thought about, or lack of something you thought about or did you do it all automatically?

 Eye contact is a concept that generally doesn’t occupy much of our thinking.
 Most of us use appropriate eye contact automatically and without much thought.
-However eye contact may be an extremely important part of maintaining connected relationships with others and something worth thinking about more often.
+However, eye contact may be an important part of maintaining connected relationships with others and something worth thinking about more often.

-Here is a brief overview of what we know about eye contact; particularly in relation to how it is used by children and teenagers – as well as what we might consider if it is something our child potentially finds challenging.
+Here is a brief overview of the potential benefits and risks around what we know about eye contact; particularly in relation to how it is used by children and teenagers – as well as what we might consider if it is something our child potentially finds challenging.

-Babies are interested in their mothers’ faces within hours or days of being born.
-From just 2 days of age normally developing infants prefer looking at people who are looking at them.
+Most babies are interested in their mothers’ faces within hours or days of being born.
+From just 2 days of age, typically developing infants prefer looking at people who are looking at them.
 Babies also consciously turn their heads to make eye contact with others by 6-12 weeks of age and the amount of deliberate eye contact increases throughout childhood and adolescence.

-Furthermore, with some exceptions (see below) most research suggests more eye contact seems to lead to positive outcomes.
-Some of this research has been done with children and young people.
+Some research with children and young people suggests that more eye contact seems to lead to – or at least be linked with – more positive outcomes.
 For example, studies have found that babies and toddlers under the age of 2 who make more eye contact have better language development.
 As they get older, children who make eye contact with adults when they are given instructions are more likely to follow those instructions.
-Other studies have found that when children make eye contact with people, they feel less anxious about them.
+Other studies have found that when children make eye contact with people, they feel less anxious about talking with them.

-The benefits of eye contact in adults have been studied even more extensively.
-For instance, studies have found when we make eye contact with others we are more likely to: be able to accurately identify how people are feeling, more accurately identify our own emotional responses, better manage our anger and frustration with people and better remember their faces.
+The potential benefits of eye contact in adults have been studied even more extensively.
+For instance, experimental studies have found when we make eye contact with others, we are more likely to be able to: accurately identify how people are feeling, more accurately identify our own emotional responses, better manage our anger and frustration with people and better remember their faces.

 Other research has found that when people make eye contact with us, we are more likely to consider them to be sincere and less likely to feel rejected or hurt by them.